shouya/lojban-anki/README.md

 database indexed by gismu words (`Database`).
 The next thing is to generate anki deck using these words.
 Each card is generated through a template (`Anki.Template`) which contains EEx templates for the front and the back of the card.
-The generated file will be stored in a ".tsv" file, which can be then imported via an Anki client.
+The generated content will be stored in a ".tsv" file, which can be then imported via Anki desktop client.

 ## Installation and Usage